purescript-hyper/hyper/docs-src/src/extensions/type-level-routing/servers-for-routing-types.rst

    :start-after: start snippet main
    :end-before: end snippet main

-Routing Multiple Endpoints
+Routing Multiple Resources
 ==========================

-Real-world servers often need more than one endpoint.
+Real-world servers often need more than one resource.
 Let's define a router for an application that shows a home page with links, a page listing users, and a page rendering a specific user.